bitcoin-sv-specs/brfc-merchantapi/README.md

 The tool that builds the transaction, can build a special double-spend notification output according to the [DSNT specification](https://github.com/bitcoin-sv-specs/protocol/blob/master/updates/double-spend-notifications.md).
 A DSNT server must be used to communicate with node.
 The mAPI reference implementation is a DSNT server, so the IP address of that can be used in the DSNT transaction output.
-That information is made available in response to a GET poliy quote command (above).
+That information is made available in response to a GET policy quote command (above).

 This will allow node to invoke the mAPI reference implmentation if a double spend is detected.
 That, in turn, will cause a callback to any callbackUrl supplied in submit transaction (above).